FPV Flight for Micro Helicopters

 4#3B - fixed pitch single rotor metal rotor.
 Tail motor- Similar to 4#3A but with metal rotorhead.
 Can do the Bell Hiller Mod.

 4G3 - The first micro collective pitch.
-Has electric tail motor-3D flying. - Easier than 4#3 to fly.
+Has electric tail motor.
+It was unbelievable that you can fly 3D at this scale at the time. - Easier than 4#3 to fly.

-4#6 fixed pitch no tail motor - Shaft drive for tail rotor.
-More precise tail rotor control.
+4#6 Fixed pitch no tail motor. - Its claim to fame was that it has a shaft driven tail rotor.
+More precise and instant tail rotor control.
 Larger than one with tail motor.
 Flys easier than 4G3.
-258mm head

 4#6(BELL) - Same as 4#6, but flybar use weights at 45deg instead of paddles for stability.
 Make it as stable as CB100.